-If you’re a publicist, this tip is probably irrelevant to you.
+If you’re a music publicist, this tip is probably irrelevant to you.
 However, if you’re a part of the DIY PR crowd (hey!
-No judging here!), it can come across unprofessional if your music press release is addressed in the first person.
+No judging here!), it can come across as unprofessional if your music press release is addressed in the first person.
 Relay the information in your press release as if you’re an outsider referring to yourself.
 A press release is not a feature story.
 It’s simply a way to tell the public about an exciting event or story.

 6. Use a YouTube or Soundcloud link.

 Attachments are inconvenient and it can’t be stressed enough that your press release needs to be as convenient as possible for the journalist to view!
 Of course you want your music shared.
 However, it needs to be done the right way.
 In your press release, include a link to your music on Soundcloud or YouTube.
 This is an easier way for a journalist to listen to your music without having to download anything.